WowWeeLabs/MiP-BLE-Protocol/README.md

 Receiving data and interpreting can be a bit confusing, but just take it step by step.
 Here's an example sending command 0x14 which is getting the firmware version.

-1. Send 0x14 to the robot
+1. Send 0x14 to the robot as raw hex (don't do any conversion)
 2. Receive 0x31,0x34,0x30,0x45,0x30,0x32,0x31,0x42,0x30,0x37 raw bytes from the robot
 3. Convert them to ASCII, for this example I just use [a simple website](http://www.rapidtables.com/convert/number/hex-to-ascii.htm).
 This gets the result **140E021B07**
 4. Here is a string you can now use to interpret the command: